On The Fairness Impacts of Hardware Selection in Machine Learning: Experimental Results

 \subsection{Gradient Flows}

 We now turn our attention to the influence of gradient flows on the disparities in accuracy resulting from hardware selection.
 As established in Theorem \ref{thm:taylor}, the magnitude of gradient flow within a group is directly linked to its hardware sensitivity.
-The norm of the group's gradients, or their gradient flows, is indicative of the local optimality of the model for a group.
+The norm of the gradients, or the gradient flows, is indicative of the local optimality of the model for each group.
 Essentially, this term measures how sensitively the model responds to the specific characteristics within the data of each demographic group.

 Larger gradient norm values suggest that the model is less optimized for that particular group, implying a greater potential for accuracy disparities due to hardware selection.

 Figure \ref{fig:gradient_norm_hardware_sensitivity} illustrates the relationship between the group gradient flows and the hardware sensitivity.
 Notice the strong correlation between a group's hardware sensitivity and its gradient flow, particularly under conditions of imbalance.
-In CIFAR10, in particular, unbalancing class \emph{Ship} (five times fewer samples) results in a 62.6\% increase in the gradient norm and a corresponding rise in hardware sensitivity by 57\%.
-This trend is also echoed in the UTKFace-ethnicity task, where the gradient norm of the minority class \emph{Others} is significantly higher 95.2\% more than the majority class \emph{White}.
-The CelebA dataset shows a similar pattern; the minority class \emph{blond-male} exhibits a gradient norm 99.177\% more than the majority class \emph{non-blond-female}.
+In CIFAR10, in particular, unbalancing class \textsl{Ship} (five times fewer samples) results in an increase in the gradient norm from $0.015$ to $0.041$.
+This trend is also echoed in the UTKFace-ethnicity task, where the gradient norm of the majority class \textsl{White} $0.05$ is significantly lower than $1.07$ of the minority class \textsl{Others}.
+CelebA shows a similar pattern; the majority class \textsl{non-blond-female} exhibits a gradient norm of $0.002$ which is much lesser than $0.25$ of the minority class \textsl{blond-male}.

 These observations highlight the impact of class imbalance on gradient norms and hardware sensitivity, reinforcing the idea that minority classes tend to exhibit higher sensitivity to hardware variations, which in turn can affect the accuracy of the model for these specific groups.